LGBTQ Youth Mental Health Challenges

 - Anxiety: The LGBTQ youth are twice more prone to have anxiety and depression mainly, due to the social stigma they have to face regularly.
 For some, unsupportive friends or family prove to be a constant threat to their safety thus, triggering their anxiety.
-The constant conflict with the parents or peers about their identity, struggle to fit in with the ‘friends’ group, discrimination at the school heightens the stress level leading to depression and anxiety.
+The constant conflict with the parents or peers about their identity, struggle to fit in with the ‘friends’ group, and discrimination at the school heightens the stress level leading to depression and anxiety.

 - Substance Abuse: Lack of family support results in a majority of youth taking to substance abuse (alcohol or recreational drugs) to overcome negative emotional states which is a maladaptive coping strategy ultimately resulting in harmful addictions.

-- Eating disorders: Psychological eating to deal with the emotional suffering leads to eating disorders that can prove very harmful, if left uncontrolled.
+- Eating disorders: Psychological eating to deal with emotional suffering leads to eating disorders that can prove very harmful, if left uncontrolled.

-- Lack of confidence or low self-esteem: Constant rejections or denials, being mocked at, looked down upon can bring in feelings of worthlessness in LGBTQ youth.
+- Lack of confidence or low self-esteem: Constant rejections or denials, being mocked at, and looked down upon can bring in feelings of worthlessness in LGBTQ youth.

-- Fear of mistreatment: Lack of trust or fear of ill-treatment by the healthcare providers due to the stigma may prevent LGBTQ to consult the doctors.
+- Fear of mistreatment: Lack of trust or fear of ill-treatment by the healthcare providers due to the stigma may prevent LGBTQ to consulting the doctors.
 They may try to self-medicate thus, worsening the condition.

 - Patient and active listening to LGBTQ people without being judgmental